joemoose/psiops/docs/equipment.md

 - You are not knocked *unconscious* when *wounded*.
 See [Wounds](combat.md#wounds).
 - *Advantage* when defending against attacks that deal *blast* damage.
 See [Blast](combat.md#blast-damage).
  **Riot Shield**
  - You can **destroy** the riot shield to prevent **all** damage you’d otherwise take from a single attack.

  - *Advantage* when defending against attacks that deal *blast* damage.
- - Reduces certain types of attack damage that would otherwise bypass your ballistic armor, including intense flames.
+ - Reduces certain types of attack damage that would otherwise bypass your ballistic armor, including damage from intense flames.

 #### Trade-offs

-Wearing secondary armor entails tactical trade-offs.
+Equipping secondary armor entails tactical trade-offs.
 The GM may apply *disadvantage* to *action rolls* that rely on perception, quick reactions, or stealth.

-Examples include locating a hidden enemy sniper, acting before your opponents in the first round of combat, or moving without being heard.
+Examples include spotting a hidden enemy sniper, acting before your opponents in the first round of combat, or moving without being heard.

 !!! note